-We showcased an early prototype of The Rabbit Haul at Gamescom 2023 in Cologne, Germany, last week, and we are still reeling from the amazing people we met and all the love we received from players for our game.
-We wanted to share a glimpse into our experience!
+We showcased our game The Rabbit Haul at Gamescom 2023, and we wanted to share a glimpse into our experience!

 First of all, we want to give a HUGE shoutout to the Edmonton Screen Industries Office (ESIO) for sponsoring this trip for us, as well as the other four Edmonton studios that showcased beside us: Crimson Herring Studios, Itzy Interactive, Occlusional and vrCAVE.

 Although we can’t argue with the success of our first Gamescom, we really wished we had known a few things ahead of time to be better prepared for this very intense week.
 We also want to share some advice from our experience, which might be useful if you are planning your first major event!
 Let’s dive right into it.